-- 2. STREAMLINING SNAP ADMINISTRATIVELY AND ACROSS PROGRAMS: Counties encourage Congress to increase the options available to state and local administrative bodies in streamlining applications and administrative processes with the ultimate goal of reducing barriers to entry for participants and reducing program churn, including removing the BAH from income determination to ensure food-insecure members of the military have access to the program.
+- 2. STREAMLINING SNAP ADMINISTRATIVELY AND ACROSS PROGRAMS: Counties encourage Congress to increase the options available to state and local administrative bodies in streamlining applications and administrative processes with the ultimate goal of reducing barriers to entry for participants and reducing program churn.
 The federal government should also continue to play a leading role in developing technology that makes program administration more seamless. - 3.
 SNAP BENEFIT ADEQUACY: Proper nutrition is crucial to high quality early childhood development goals and ensures children are mentally and physically prepared to learn when entering school.
 SNAP benefits for families should be at an adequate level so that all children have healthy diet.
-Counties also urge Congress to create a more gradual phase-out from the SNAP program to ease the transition from benefits to income, especially for families. - 4.
+Counties also urge Congress create a more gradual phase-out from the SNAP program to ease the transition from benefits to income, especially for families. - 4.
 GREATER FLEXIBILITY IN SNAP WORK REQUIREMENTS AND INCREASED FUNDING FOR WORK PROMOTION:

 Counties support greater flexibility in the SNAP work requirements, including those for ABAWDs, in order to allow counties and states to meet the individual needs of their caseloads and more effectively support individuals in accessing sustainable employment.
-This includes lengthening the time limit for ABAWDs, allowing for increased training to make employment goals more realistic, allowing counties to apply directly for ABAWD area waivers and creating tax incentives for employers who hire ABAWD SNAP participants.
+This includes lengthening the time limit for ABAWDs, allowing for increased training to make employment goals more realistic, allowing counties to apply directly for ABAWD area waivers and creating tax incentives for employer who hire ABAWD SNAP participants.
 Counties also support increased funding for SNAP E&T and further integration with existing federal, state and local workforce programs.

-- 5. DEVELOP SOLUTIONS FOR RURAL COMMUNITIES: - Counties urge Congress and USDA to pursue solutions that address the specific obstacles rural communities face in ensuring access to food and healthy eating habits in rural areas, which often lack access to healthy food options.
+5. DEVELOP SOLUTIONS FOR RURAL COMMUNITIES:

+Counties urge Congress and USDA to pursue solutions that address the specific obstacles rural communities face in ensuring access to food

+- and healthy eating habits in rural areas, which often lack access to healthy food options.
 States with large rural populations and rural counties should be afforded additional flexibility in the administration of the SNAP program to help combat these challenges. - 6.
 SUPPORT PROGRAM INTEGRITY: Counties support the goals of maintaining low levels of fraud and error rates within the SNAP program.
 A federal commitment to streamlining the program, increased technological advances and additional flexibility to eliminate systemic program issues (including program churn) will help achieve this goal. - 7.
-HEALTHY FOOD ACCESS: Counties support the promotion of healthy diets, including strengthening incentives and infrastructure to encourage more fruit and vegetable production, investing in programs promoting healthy food, expanding programs that help communities invest in retail markets and food-based businesses, and increasing access to farmers markets. - 8.
+HEALTHY FOOD ACCESS: Counties support the promotion of healthy diets, including strengthening incentives and infrastructure to encourage more fruit/vegetable production, investing in programs promoting healthy food, expanding programs that help communities invest in retail markets and food-based businesses, and increasing access to farmers markets. - 8.
 GREATER FUNDING CERTAINTY: Though SNAP is an entitlement (meaning it receives mandatory funding), it still receives funding annually through the Congressional appropriations process.